 Overview of AWS IAM Permissions — This section discusses types of permissions, how to grant them, and how to manage permissions.

-Overview of AWS IAM Policies — This section discusses how to specify what actions are allowed, which resources to allow the actions on, and what the effect will be when the user requests access to the resources.
+Overview of IAM Policies — This section discusses how to specify what actions are allowed, which resources to allow the actions on, and what the effect will be when the user requests access to the resources.

-Managing IAM Policies — This section describes how to create and manage policies by using the AWS Management Console, the AWS CLI, and the IAM API.
+Managing Policies — This section describes how to create and manage policies by using the AWS Management Console, the AWS CLI, and the IAM API.

 Testing IAM Policies — This section describes how to test user and group policies using the IAM Policy Simulator.